 Housing Costs in Utah

-Utah’s typical home value was over $505,000 in late 2021, according to Zillow, but this is what you can expect to spend monthly if owning or renting, the latest census data shows.
+Utah’s typical home value was $500,077 in February 2023, according to Zillow, but this is what you can expect to spend monthly if owning or renting, the 2021 census data shows.

 Where you live in Utah can play a major role in how much you spend on housing.
-These are the typical home values for a handful of major Utah cities, according to Zillow, in late 2021.
+These are the typical home values for a handful of major Utah cities, according to Zillow, in January 2023.